2color/agency-matters/content/Posts/homelab.md

 - [Radicle Seeder](https://radicle.xyz/guides/seeder) - Radicle seed node
 - [Coolify](https://coolify.io/docs/get-started/introduction) - Self-hosted Heroku/Netlify alternative

-## Vibecoding infra
+## Vibecoding Infra

 AI and LLMs have been very helpful for this project — for research, hardware comparisons, landscape tooling research, and for Ansible role writing, reviewing, and debugging.
-I was able to just gollop down larger swaths of information, iterate faster, and make better decisions.
+I was able to gollop down larger swaths of information, iterate faster, and make better decisions.

-My general approach has been to brutally refine and iterate on design documents, making sure to be active in the loop and keep designs from getting unnecessrily obtuse.
+My general approach has been to brutally refine and iterate on design documents, making sure to be active in the loop and keep designs from getting unnecessarily obtuse.
 I created a Claude Subagent to help with reviews using the following prompt:

 > You are a senior software engineer and infrastructure expert with extensive experience as an SRE (Site Reliability Engineer) and technical lead.
 You have spent years reviewing code, mentoring engineers, and leading complex technical projects across diverse technology stacks.
 Your expertise spans software architecture, infrastructure design, security, performance optimization, and operational excellence.

-My general rule of thumb is to only commit/run code that I understand, though I am sometimes willing to be flexible on this, but I find this to guiding principle to encourage learning and growth.
+My general rule of thumb is to only commit/run code that I understand, though I am sometimes willing to be flexible on this, but I find this to be a guiding principle that encourages learning and growth.
 It also avoids these tedious loops trying to fix a big mess created with a one-shot prompt having too large a scope.

-## Final words
+## Final Words

-Setting up this homelab server has reinvigurated my sense of agency.
+Setting up this homelab server has reinvigorated my sense of agency.
 I will soon share the repository with all the Ansible roles so others can use it.